Babitdor/fake_news_classifier/README.md

 # fake_news_classifier

-A simple Fake News Classifier, that uses PassiveAggressive, Logistic Regression, and Decision Tree.
+A simple Fake News Classifier which uses Supervised Learning.

+This uses PassiveAggressive, Logistic Regression, and Decision Tree.

 The dataset was obtained from Kaggle.